Wageningen Plant Research, Wageningen-UR

 - LAESI-MS imaging

 - Plant breeding research; Biodiversity screening

 - Plant physiology

 - Biomarker research related to plant and product quality characteristics, including taste

-- Food processing effects on metabolite compositions
+- Food processing and fermentation effects on metabolite compositions

 Expertise and Track Record